wazuh/wazuh-documentation/source/development/selinux-wazuh-context.rst

                 # semodule -i wazuhT.pp

     Using **audit2allow** tool:
         - It is also possible to create the rules with the **audit2allow** tool.
 This tool takes the logged AVCs in the ``/var/log/audit/audit.log`` file and creates the necessary rules.
-It is possible to filter the logs, for example by date and time:
+It is possible to filter the logs, for example by date and time.

             .. code-block:: console

                 # ausearch -m AVC --start 11/19/2021 13:45:00 --end 11/19/2021 13:46:00 | audit2allow -a -M test_audit

-        - Install the new module:
+        - Install the new module.

             .. code-block:: console